Waitrose and Partners

 Method

-3. In the same pan, heat the remaining oil, add the onion, finely grate in the remaining garlic and cook for 7-8 minutes until softened.
-Meanwhile, remove the stalks of the greens and finely chop.
-Add to the pan with 200ml just-boiled water, cover with a lid and cook on a high heat for 5 minutes.
+4. In the same pan, heat the remaining oil, add the onion, finely grate in the remaining garlic and cook for 7-8 minutes until softened.
+Meanwhile, remove and discard the stalks of the greens and roughly chop the leaves.
+Add to the pan with 200ml just-boiled water, cover with a lid and cook over a high heat for 5 minutes.
 Remove the lid and allow the water to bubble away for 5 minutes more, until the greens are tender and the liquid is saucy.

-4. Spoon the hot greens over the yogurt base and pile on the crispy chickpeas.
-Melt the butter in the frying pan with the sumac or chilli flakes until foaming and pour over, then serve with the warm flatbreads and lemon wedges for squeezing.
+5. Spoon the greens over the yogurt base and pile on the chickpeas.
+Melt the butter in the frying pan with the sumac or chilli flakes until foaming, then pour over.
+Serve with the warm flatbreads and lemon wedges for squeezing.

 Cook’s tip